Molecular, Cellular, and Developmental Biology

 concentrations

 In addition to the requirements for the B.A. degree or the B.S. degree programs, students interested in pursuing a concentration (previously referred to as a track) within the MCDB major must complete one required course and one elective from the list of approved courses as indicated.
-The difference between the standard major and the concentrations is the two required general electives which are more specific for the various concentrations.
+The difference between the standard major and the concentrations is that the two required general electives are more specific for the various concentrations.
 The laboratory requirement, special elective (MCDB 350 and above) and the senior requirement are the same as those for the B.A. degree or the B.S. degree programs.
 No substitutions are provided for the concentrations.

 Neurobiology concentration